 Specific advice should be obtained on the appropriate pool(s) to use in a particular situation and whether risk factors may apply.
 Employees should obtain advice on the procedure being used by their employer, and any potential claims they may have.

-Do get in touch on 020 8035 0388 or contact our employment team if you need assistance with redundancy, or with considering alternative ways to reduce costs.
+Do get in touch with our employment team if you need assistance with redundancy, or with considering alternative ways to reduce costs.